microsoft/vcpkg/docs/users/triplets.md

 Also available as build-type specific `VCPKG_MESON_CONFIGURE_OPTIONS_DEBUG` and `VCPKG_MESON_CONFIGURE_OPTIONS_RELEASE` variables.

+### VCPKG_MESON_(CROSS|NATIVE)_FILE(_RELEASE|_DEBUG)
+Provide an additional (configuration dependent) file as a meson cross/native file.
+Can be used to override settings provided by vcpkg since it will be passed after vcpkg's generated cross/native files are passed.

+Especially usefull to provide your own build_machine and host_machine entries.

 ### VCPKG_CMAKE_CONFIGURE_OPTIONS
 Set additional CMake configure options that are appended to the configure command (in [`vcpkg_cmake_configure`](../maintainers/vcpkg_cmake_configure.md)).